 The re/insurance industry is working on initiatives that make use of the IoT.
-But the jury is still out on the segments that could
+But the jury is still out on the segments that could ries and are a field where many Argo Insurance - US Grocery & Retail

-It is estimated by next year there enable underwriters to capture market has not come up with a ogy yet," Werner Rapberger, a principal director at professional services consultancy Accenture, says.
+"The IoT has potential, but the ogy yet," Werner Rapberger, a principal director at professional services consultancy Accenture, says.
 Liability segments, such as product recall and workplace accidents, appear particularly suited to the implementation of the new technology, he says.
 Supply chain coverages are also clear beneficia- Rooney Gleason trials are taking place at present.